Page: (fri)FRI architecture, Next:

 writeimage.

-recent modification time) than the file named in the top output
+newer newer matches if the file named in the top output string exists

 rdinputpos read input position pops the input-stream position pointer (as a